Chocolate Peppermint Cookies

 These chocolate peppermint cookies are soft, chewy and topped with crushed candy canes for the perfect holiday treat.
 They’re flourless, naturally sweetened and come together quickly in just one bowl!

-- Super easy to make – it’s the perfect recipe to involve your kids with.
+- Kid-friendly: Super easy to make, and the perfect way to get your kids involved in holiday baking.

 Ingredients Needed